JXXXX001/GTR/README.md

 ## dataset
+The part of hard dataset samples can be got at file hard.
-The dataset can be download at
+The other dataset can be download at
 ## create env
 You can create env by using the follow code.
 `conda env create -f environment.yml`